-Johnston Canyon trail in winter
+Johnston Canyon in winter

-Ice covers canyon walls and the clear blue stream is flowing right next to you.
+Ice covers canyon walls, and the clear blue stream is flowing right next to you.
 The stream usually freezes only on top, therefore it’s not recommended to walk on it.
 You might even need to wear ice cleats or microspikes on your shoes; it can get very icy and slippery.

 The first part of the Johnston Canyon Ice walk is almost flat and the easiest part of the trail.
 It doesn’t take longer than half an hour to reach the Lower Falls.

-In summer, you can only see the Upper falls from the catwalk but winter gives you another option – you can walk on ice (only if you’re wearing spikes) and get to the base of the falls.
+In summer, you can only see the Upper Falls from the catwalk, but winter gives you another option – you can walk on ice (only if you’re wearing spikes) and get to the base of the falls.
 It’s a popular spot for ice climbers.
 The frozen water on the walls can sometimes create ice tunnels.

 - water comes from the spring and through the bottom of the sandy pool, which makes it constantly bubbling

-- depending on the speed the pool is fed, it is either green or blue (green pools fill more slowly than blue pools)
+- depending on the speed at the pool is fed, it is either green or blue (green pools fill more slowly than blue pools)

 - they never freeze, year-round temperature of the water is 4C